keithalewis/sequence/README.md

-The Achilles' heel of the [Range v3](https://github.com/ericniebler/range-v3) proposal is that not only does it require you to drag around two iterators, as in STL algorithms, they can now be of two different types.
+The Achilles' heel of the [Range v3](https://github.com/ericniebler/range-v3) proposal is that not only does it require you to drag around two iterators, as in STL algorithms, they can now be of two different types!
 This paints one into the corner of requiring many algorithms to take an extra predicate argument.

 There is a simpler and more elegant approach.